MYAMBO/R-Type/docs/ECS/component/BoxCollider.md

 ## BoxCollider

-The Layer component hold the display priority of the entity.
+The BoxCollider component hold the display priority of the entity.

 | Method                    | Signature                                    | Description                                                 |
 |:--------------------------|:---------------------------------------------|:------------------------------------------------------------|